Is There A Cure For Depression?

 Is there a treatment to cure depression?

-There are several options for treatment for those seeking to alleviate their symptoms and find a place of recovery.
+There are several treatment options for those seeking to alleviate their symptoms and find a place of recovery.
 Although symptom remission may be possible, there is no “cure” for depression.

 Talk therapy

 Talk therapies may be what you think about when you think about therapy for depression and other mental health conditions.
-During a talk therapy session, an individual meets with a licensed therapist or counselor to discuss their feelings and how to manage their emotions during difficult times.
+During a talk therapy session, an individual meets with a licensed mental health professional to discuss their feelings and how to manage their emotions during difficult times.

 Cognitive-behavioral therapy (CBT) is a form of talk therapy that has been highly researched due to its efficacy in treating depression.
 CBT is centered around the concept that certain psychological problems are caused by maladaptive thinking patterns and behaviors.
 A CBT therapist can help clients identify these patterns and guide them through new systems of behavior and thought while coping with challenging symptoms or situations.